Hope to Seward, AK

 As plans sometime do - ours changed - again.
 We wound up staying on the Hope Highway two nights instead of one as it rained and rained some more.
 Luckily the spot we were in was somewhat secluded so we didn't get the wind associated with the rain.
 It did clear enough for us to watch the bore tide come in, but it wasn't as spectacular as the past ones have been.
 All of them have been different from each other so the adage "when you have seen one, you have seen them all" does not work in this case.

-When we did finally leave Hope Highway we headed south towards Seward.
+d finally leave Hope Highway we headed south towards Seward.
 The scenery along the way was beautiful, more mountain vistas and of course, the ever present snow on the peaks.
 I don't think they are ever snow free!
 Several times traveling south to Seward, we passed avalanche gates.
 You can tell where the avalanches have happened by the rock slide paths on the mountain sides.

-We reached our destination of Seward and started looking for the city park which is along the shoreline with several areas to choose from.
+e reached our destination of Seward and started looking for the city park which is along the shoreline with several areas to choose from.
 Our back window overlooks the bay giving us a nice view of the cruise ships, the Kenai Fjord boats, fishing boats and the sea otters that play in the water just off the shore.

-One of the sights to see when in Seward is the Exit Glacier.
-This is the most easily accessible glacier in Alaska and the trail takes you to a lookout where you can view it without climbing.
+without climbing.
 If you want to climb the rest of the trail - and Ken did - it takes you to the Harding Ice Fields where you can touch the glacier.
 This part was closed as they were making a new trail, so he didn't get to touch it but he did get up close to it.
 I chose to stay on the flat trail and while everyone was going their separate ways, I walked back to the visitors center with the naturalist - Rachael - that led the walk.
-There had been several bear sightings the past few days, and Rachael being a self-proclaimed bear expert was hoping we would see it while on the walk.
-However, with a group of 20 people it was highly unlikely the bear would want any part of being seen.
+T

 Some final pictures - Enjoy!